hankbao/libreboot/docs/hcl/gm45_remove_me.md

 \$ **./ich9gen**

 Running ich9gen this way (without any arguments) generates a default descriptor+gbe image with a generic MAC address.
-You probably don\'t want to use the generic one; the ROM images in libreboot contain a descriptor+gbe image by default (already inserted) just to prevent or mitigate the risk of bricking your laptop, but with the generic MAC
+You probably don't want to use the generic one; the ROM images in libreboot contain a descriptor+gbe image by default (already inserted) just to prevent or mitigate the risk of bricking your laptop, but with the generic MAC